 - Replenishing tree stock through planting

-We involve learners in clearing away at the end of each session and leaving the woodland as they found it.
+We involve volunteers and service users in clearing away at the end of each session and leaving the woodland ‘no-trace’ as they found it.

 We recognise the choices we make as buyers and consumers have a wider impact on the environment and we take this into account in our purchases by ensuring that, where possible, we buy items which are